 The lesson of this season, more than any other, is to release the waste, the old, and useless aspects of our lives in order to uncover all that is meaningful and possible.

-The emotion of autumn is grief.
+The emotion of Autumn is grief.
 Feelings may be heightened so you may be a little more sensitive at this time.
 Autumn is harvest – not only what is in our gardens but what is in our lives.
 We can harvest new ideas, new behaviors, and new resolutions.
 Paying attention to the characteristics of the metal element will help us understand how to better care for ourselves and our loved ones during this time.
-Eat a healthy and nourishing diet that will keep you warm and give you energy to focus mentally.

 Try not to be sad about the changing of the seasons.
 Though we may long for eternal warmth (at least I do), here in Chicago, it’s important to appreciate the energy of each season and to take advantage of the qualities each one offers.